Nick Thorpe: Publications

-He has also contributed to numerous other books and publications, including: 'A Jar of Wild Flowers - Essays in Celebration of John Berger' (Zed Books, London, 2016), 'From Our Own Correspondent - A Celebration of 50 Years of the BBC Radio Programme' (Profile Books, London, 2005), 'More From Our Own Correspondent' (Profile Books, London, 2008), and the New York Review of Books 'On the Refugee Road' (with Malise Ruthven) 2016.
+He has also contributed to numerous other books and publications, including: 'A Jar of Wild Flowers – Essays in Celebration of John Berger' (Zed Books, London, 2016), 'From Our Own Correspondent – A Celebration of 50 Years of the BBC Radio Programme' (Profile Books, London, 2005), 'More From Our Own Correspondent' (Profile Books, London, 2008), and the New York Review of Books 'On the Refugee Road' (with Malise Ruthven) 2016.

+In February 2025 Walking Europe's Last Wilderness: A Journey through the Carpathian Mountains was published by Yale University Press.